MetroPictures/MPCore/rpi_configuration.md

 1. Unzip the install files to your newly-formatted drive:
 	`unzip /path/to/NOOBS.zip -d /path/to/new/drive`
 1. Unmount the new drive and pop it into the RPi.
 Turn it on and install Raspbian.
 When this finishes, click "OK" to boot up for the first time.
-1. In advanced options, **change your root password to something you like.**
+1.	**Change your root password to something you like.**
 1. In advanced options, **enable SSH.**
+1. In advanced options, **enable I2C**

+At any point, if you need to change these configuations, run `sudo raspi-config`.

 #	Update packages